C&C 37/40: Hull and deck

-All of the interior liners are overlaid and bonded to the hull and deck.
-The hull to deck joint is bonded with adhesive and then mechanically fastened with stainless steel bolts through the signature C&C slotted aluminum toerail.
-The fixed elliptical fin keel has an eight percent foil at the root with reduced chord and an extended trailing edge-hull fillet for interference drag reduction, and an eleven percent foil at the tip to help lower the centre of gravity (Vertical Center of Gravity -VCG).
-A keel / centreboard combination is an option.
+All the interior liners are overlaid and bonded to the hull and deck.
+The hull to deck joint is bonded with adhesive and then mechanically fastened with stainless steel bolts through the signature C&C slotted aluminum toe-rail.
+The fixed elliptical fin keel has an eight percent foil at the root with reduced chord and an extended trailing edge-hull fillet for interference drag reduction, and an eleven percent foil at the tip to help lower the centre of gravity (Vertical Center of Gravity or VCG).
+A keel and centreboard combination is an option.
 The displacement–length ratio (D/L) ranges from 206 to 231, depending on model.
-The opening transom of the + and XL model is simple to operate and transforms to a walk through transom / swim platform including an integral folding ladder providing easy access to the water.
+The opening transom of the + and XL model is simple to operate and transforms to a walk through transom and swim platform including an integral folding ladder providing easy access to the water.
 The R version has an open transom.

 Rudder and Steering

 Wheel steering is standard (though a tiller was an option on the 37R).
 The 5.5 ft rudder is an internally-mounted spade-type with a "spitfire wing" planform.
 The rudder is constructed of two molded composite shells which are bonded together and injected with two-part foam for added strength.
 The rudder post is all stainless steel with a flat stainless steel plate reinforcing weldment positioned within the rudder.
 The rudder post passes through the hull with a water-tight, close tolerance fit between the shaft and the nylon bearing.
 The rudder post is brought up through the cockpit sole, with the steering quadrant mounted on top.
 The pedestal system is cable-linked with the radial drive wheel (rudder quadrant) being connected to the rudder post by a keyway and lock nuts.
 Access to the system is achieved via the removable fiberglass cover located in the cockpit sole.
 This design provides excellent support for the rudder stock.
 The rudder may be removed by loosening the bolt, rollers and radial drive wheel.
 The rudder must be supported from below during this procedure.